 August 15, 2018

 Environmental humidity can be pretty troublesome for asthmatics.
-Here is how heightened moisture content in the air, typically associated with the rainy months, can trigger frequent asthma attacks.
+Here is how heightened moisture content in the air, typically associated with the rainy months and pretty much year-round in Florida, can trigger frequent asthma attacks.

 Asthmatics often find themselves struggling to fill their lungs with fresh air especially when common allergens like dust, pollen, or even some smells are around.
 A lesser known fact is that their struggle becomes much more distressful during the rainy season when humidity is at its peak.
 Air laden with water particles usually also carries additional triggers that make life tougher for patients with respiratory ailments, especially those who have a history of asthma.

 Humidity can affect asthmatics due to the following three reasons: